ACM India Early Career Researcher Award - How to Nominate

 The award carries a prize of ₹15 lakhs (approximately USD $20,000).
-Financial support for this award is provided by Persistent Foundation.
+2020 also included an Honorable Mention with a prize of ₹7.5 lakhs.
+Financial support for both the awards was provided by Persistent Foundation.

 - There is no age restriction for the candidate.
 However, he/she must be within 6 to 12 years of his/her terminal scientific degree date.
 Specifically, the degree date for the award in year X should be between January 1 of year X−12 and December 31 of year X−7.
 For example, for the 2020 Award, the date range is January 1, 2008 to December 31, 2013.

 - For non-thesis degrees, the terminal degree date is the date the degree was awarded, while for thesis-oriented degrees, the terminal degree date is the date the thesis was successfully defended.

 - The candidate must be currently residing in India and the research contributions being considered for the award must have been carried out primarily while working in India.

 - The candidate can be from any walk of life in the broad field of computing, as understood in its general sense.

 - The candidate need not be an Indian national.